-The 4-day work week for a specific company
+The 4-day work week for a specific organization

 All arguments and counterarguments mentioned above make us think and evaluate the effectiveness of the 4-day work week.

-The true answer is subjective and depends on industry trends, company agility, and employee readiness.
+The true answer is subjective and depends on industry trends, organizational agility, and employee readiness.
 The progressive business environment where companies aren’t afraid of experiments encourages them to try new management concepts.

 Industries where burnout happens more often, can also take the 4-day work week into consideration to help alleviate some of that stress but need to consider resource and employee allocation.

 If the company has solid teams that have been working together for a long time, it will take less time to rebuild business processes because of the familiarity of the team’s deliverables and chain of command.
 Employees also have to manifest their willingness to change.
 If this working model doesn’t meet their aspirations, there is no point in implementing it.

 That’s why employee retention is so important.
 Check out our webinar on Talent Retention in the Hybrid and Remote Workplace with Chris Dyer, bestselling author and international keynote speaker on remote work.
 In the webinar, Chris walks through the important changes needed in how we meet and work, and how to retain talent moving forward.

 The 4-day work week for everyone

 However, in a broader sense, the buzz about the 4-day work week reflects social demand for changes in labor culture.
 The concept of long hours gets outdated as more people see that unrelenting work doesn’t always pay off for ruined health and relations.

 With rapid technological advancements and (unfortunately) Covid, work sneaks into our homes and blends into our daily routine.
 We’re pretty tired of endless Zoom discussions that drain energy and time and a cut work week is a viable option to reduce those meetings.